 A term we use to describe a cost-effective inside neck print that incorporates all sizes within one design.
 You can see an example of this and other types of inside neck prints on our relabeling and product finishing page.

 Raster images that have been reprocessed and reduced in size have been ‘compressed’.
 This is generally at the expense of image fidelity (see Pixelation).

 Short for ‘dots per inch’.
 This is a measure of how many individual dots can be placed within the span of 1 inch.
 A higher density of dots allows for a higher degree of detail.
 Print images require a higher DPI (300dpi+) than web images (72dpi), so we always recommend creating images for print at a high resolution.

 A digital typeface stored in a font file, used for changing the stylistic appearance of text.
 Font files used in your artwork files should either be rasterized or outlined.
-Visit our file preparation page for more information on how to prepare fonts for screen printing.
+Find out more about how to prepare fonts in your files for screen printing.

 A technique that breaks up the tonal detail in an image into dots.
 These dots have different size and spacing to give the impression of shades.
 For example, you can simulate a number of grey tones, only using black dots.
 We generally recommend that you allow us to create halftones on your behalf, to ensure they work correctly with our printing setup.

 Software for creating and manipulating vector files.
 Developed by Adobe.
 Probably the main vector software used in professional environments.

 A visual representation of how the product will or should look.
 Although this term might be used to describe the demo we supply for proofing, we usually use it in the context of a mockup you provide us with during enquiry.

 A method for vector files of turning text elements (that use fonts) into editable ‘shapes’.